jessemonroy650/Phonegap-Camera-Test/README.md

 # Phonegap-Camera-Test
-A simple test of Phonegaps's Camera API
+A simple test of Phonegaps's Camera API.